SubhrajyotiSen/HeaderFile-Lexicon/README.md

+__Read the Wiki__

+Read the wiki before contacting the developer.
+It has all syntax and also explains the header file

 ````
  _        ______   __   __  _____    _____    ____    _   _
 | |      |  ____|  \ \ / / |_   _|  / ____|  / __ \  | \ | |